Lincoln (name)

-Lincoln is a masculine surname given name of Old English origin.
+Lincoln is a male given name, and according to US data based on 2024 births, about 1 in 376 people are given the name.
+Lincoln is also a surname and sometimes masculine given name of Old English origin.
 The surname originates from the city of Lincoln, England, whose name means "lake/pool colony", combining the Brythonic word lynn with the Latin word colonia.
 This translates to 'town by the pool' or 'settler by the lake'.
-As a result of its use to honor Abraham Lincoln, it has become a somewhat prominent first name for males in the United States (#781 out of 1220, Top 6 2018).
+It has become a somewhat prominent first name for males in the United States (#781 out of 1220, Top 6 2018).